Young Earth creationism: Attitude towards science

-Young Earth creationism is most famous for an opposition to the theory of evolution, but believers also are on record opposing many measurements, facts, and principles in the fields of physics and chemistry, dating methods including radiometric dating, geology, astronomy, cosmology, and paleontology.
-Young Earth creationists do not accept any explanation for natural phenomena which deviates from the veracity of a plain reading of the Bible, whether it be the origins of biological diversity, the origins of life, the geological, atmospheric, and oceanic history of Earth, the origins of the Solar System and Earth, formation of the earliest chemical elements or the origins of the universe itself.
+Young Earth creationism is most famous for opposition to the theory of evolution, but believers also are on record opposing many measurements, facts, and principles in fields of physics and chemistry, and dating methods including radiometric dating, geology, astronomy, cosmology, and paleontology.
+Young Earth creationists do not accept any explanations for natural phenomena that deviate from a literal or plain reading of the Bible, whether it be the origins of biological diversity, the origins of life, the geological, atmospheric, and oceanic history of Earth, the origins of the Solar System and Earth, formation of the earliest chemical elements or the origins of the universe itself.
 This has led some young Earth creationists to criticize other creationist proposals such as intelligent design, for not taking a strong stand on the age of the Earth, special creation, or even the identity of the designer.

-Young Earth creationists disagree with the methodological naturalism that is part of the scientific method.
-Instead, they assert the actions of God as described in the Bible occurred as written and therefore only scientific evidence that points to the Bible being correct can be accepted.
+Young Earth creationists disagree with methodological naturalism, which is part of the scientific method.
+Instead, they assert that actions of God as described in the Bible occurred as written, and therefore only 'scientific evidence' that points to the Bible being correct can be accepted.
 See Creation–evolution controversy for a more complete discussion.

 Compared to other forms of creationism

-As a position that developed out of the explicitly anti-intellectual side of the Fundamentalist–Modernist Controversy in the early parts of the twentieth century, there is no single unified nor consistent consensus on how creationism as a belief system ought to reconcile its adherents' acceptance of biblical inerrancy with empirical facts of the Universe.
+As a position that developed out of the explicitly anti-intellectual side of the Fundamentalist–Modernist Controversy in the early twentieth century, there is no single unified nor consistent consensus on how creationism as a belief system ought to reconcile adherents' acceptance of biblical inerrancy with empirical facts of the Universe.
 Although young Earth creationism is one of the most stridently literalist positions taken among professed creationists, there are also examples of biblical literalist adherents to both geocentrism and a flat Earth.
-Conflicts between different kinds of creationists are rather common, but three in particular are of particular relevance to YEC: Old Earth Creationism, Gap creationism, and the Omphalos hypothesis.
+Conflicts between different kinds of creationists are rather common.
+Three in particular are of special relevance to YEC, being: Old Earth Creationism, Gap creationism, and the Omphalos hypothesis.